 - Distance yourself from the source of temptation

-As it’s been the case for lots of classic psychology experiments recently, the marshmallow test has received plenty of criticism (also read the criticism on the Stanford Experiment in The Lucifer Effect)
+As it’s been the case for lots of classic psychology experiments recently, the marshmallow test has received plenty of criticism.

-he researchers of the original research were clear that a bigger sample size could reduce the link between delay of gratification and overall success in life.
+The researchers were clear that a bigger sample size could reduce the link between delay of gratification and overall success in life.

 And they were also clearly not advocating any policy changes because being able to delay gratification in children wouldn’t necessarily mean they would be more successful in life.